Rabies in animals: Marsupial and monotreme mammals

-The Virginia opossum (a marsupial, unlike the other mammals named above, which are all eutherians/placental), has a lower internal body temperature than the rabies virus prefers and therefore is resistant but not immune to rabies.
-Marsupials, along with monotremes (platypuses and echidnas), typically have lower body temperatures than similarly sized eutherians.
+The Virginia opossum (a marsupial, unlike the other mammals named above, which are all eutherians/placental) is known to be resistant, but not immune, to rabies.

 Birds

 Birds were first artificially infected with rabies in 1884, with work being done on a large variety of species, including domestic fowl and pigeons.
 Hundreds of years of testing has concluded that infected birds are largely, if not wholly, asymptomatic, and recover; a 1988 study examined a number of birds of prey, such as red-tailed hawks, bald eagles, horned owls, and turkey vultures, and concluded that they were unlikely to be reservoirs of rabies.
+Rabies was also diagnosed in domestic fowl in 2015, having been infected by a stray dog.
 Other bird species have been known to develop rabies antibodies, a sign of infection, after feeding on rabies-infected mammals.